MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to Misleading Visual Inputs in LVLMs: Introduction

-This observation reveals a fundamental challenge for LVLMs: unlike humans, models often rely on superficial visual patterns and struggle to disambiguate misleading cues.
-Yet, this critical dimension of LVLM robustness has received limited attention in existing evaluations.
+This observation reveals a fundamental challenge for LVLMs: unlike humans, who can correct initial misperceptions through contextual reasoning and prior knowledge, models often rely on superficial visual patterns and struggle to disambiguate misleading cues.
+Yet, this critical dimension remains underexplored.
+Moreover, prior works on misleading scenarios typically focus on textual inputs with deliberately injected misinformation, which rarely occurs in real-world interactions and differs fundamentally from naturally arising visual misleading cues.

-Moreover, prior works on misleading textual inputs often introduce deliberately misleading information into the question.
-However, such intentional deception rarely occurs in real-world user interactions and differs fundamentally from the visual domain, where misleading cues arise naturally rather than through explicit manipulation.
-Consequently, these benchmarks exploring misleading scenarios provide only a narrow approximation of the robustness challenges that LVLMs face in realistic multimodal environments.

-To bridge these gaps, we introduce the \textbf{M}isleading \textbf{V}isual \textbf{I}nput \textbf{Bench}mark (\textbf{MVI-Bench}), the first comprehensive benchmark specifically designed to evaluate the robustness of LVLMs against misleading visual inputs.
+This gap motivates us to introduce the \textbf{M}isleading \textbf{V}isual \textbf{I}nput \textbf{Bench}mark (\textbf{MVI-Bench}), the first comprehensive benchmark specifically designed to evaluate the robustness of LVLMs against misleading visual inputs.
 Grounded in fundamental visual primitives~\cite{han2025learning}, the design of MVI-Bench is organized around three hierarchical levels of misleading cues: \textit{Visual Concept, Visual Attribute,} and \textit{Visual Relationship}.
 Each level further comprises several representative misleading categories that closely mirror the types of perceptual errors humans encounter in real-world visual experiences, as detailed in Section~\ref{sec:tax}.
 MVI-Bench includes a total of 624 pairs of VQA instances (\textit{i.e.}, 1,248 instances in total), where each pair consists of a normal image and its corresponding misleading counterpart.
 The two images within a pair share nearly identical semantic content, differing only by the introduction of subtle misleading visual cues (see Fig.~\ref{fig:dataset_overview} for details).
 To complement this paired design, we further propose \textbf{MVI-Sensitivity}, a novel evaluation metric that quantifies the relative performance degradation from normal to misleading visual inputs.
 This metric provides a fine-grained measure of LVLM robustness, enabling a deeper understanding of model sensitivity to misleading visual inputs.
-In summary, our main contributions are as follows: \begin{itemize} \item We establish the first comprehensive taxonomy of misleading visual inputs.
-Grounded in fundamental visual primitives, this taxonomy systematically characterizes Visual Concept, Visual Attribute, and Visual Relationship as the core dimensions for evaluating LVLM behavior under misleading visual conditions.